cpinitiative/usaco-guide/CONTRIBUTING.md

 # Contributing

 You may find [this live editor](https://usaco.guide/editor) helpful when editing modules.
-For more information contributing, view our [Contributing module](https://usaco.guide/general/contributing) or our [docs](docs).
+For more information about contributing, view our [Contributing module](https://usaco.guide/general/contributing) or our [docs](docs).